 Jurewicz and Karam say that in terms of routing, they keep daily data on planned versus actual ridership, and in analyzing the data annually, they can determine if they can put more students on buses.
 They have been able to consolidate their routes from 111 to 86.
 This also led to a reduction in labor by about 137 hours.

 In addition, the department has gone from having more than 19% of its buses out of service in 2000 to just 1% for the 2012-13 school year.

 Karam has brought his knowledge on KPIs and other topics to his colleagues within New York as well as nationally as a member of the New York Association for Pupil Transportation (NYAPT) and the National Association for Pupil Transportation (NAPT).
 He has served on NAPT’s subcommittee on KPIs.

-In teaching classes on KPIs for NYAPT, Karam said he tries to make the information easy for attendees to understand.
+In teaching classes on KPIs for NYAPT, Karam says he tries to make the information easy for attendees to understand.

 For his contributions at the local, state and national levels, SCHOOL BUS FLEET named Karam its 2013 Administrator of the Year.
-He became the 40th pupil transportation leader to receive the award, which was presented to him at the NAPT awards banquet on Sunday night.
+He became the 40th pupil transportation leader to receive the award, which was presented to him at the NAPT awards banquet in Grand Rapids, Mich., in October.

 Karam became involved in yellow bus transportation in 2000 when he joined BCSD after a 25-year career in the U.S. Marine Corps.

 He says that his work in the Marine Corps prepared him well for his jobs at BCSD, and he has applied a lot of what he learned to the school district’s transportation department.
 Utilizing KPIs and total quality management practices is one example.